UPPMAX/HPC-python/docs/load_run.rst

     $ module spider IPython

-More information will follow later in the course on running Python from within a batch job.
+More information will follow later in the course on running Python from within a **batch job**.